Fallback Routing Strategies in Redis Cluster Environments

 • redis_fallback_routing_latency_seconds (p50, p95, p99)

-Integrate OpenTelemetry spans for routing decisions, tagging each span with redis.slot, redis.node_role, and fallback.path.
+Integrate OpenTelemetry spans for routing decisions, tagging each span with the key, redis.node_role, and fallback.path.
 Configure alerting rules that trigger when fallback hit rates exceed 15% over a 5-minute window, indicating sustained cluster degradation.

 Runbook: Fallback Routing Degradation